Axis-Fi/axis-core/design/EMPA.md

 What could cause a loss of funds?

 - ❌ If the seller creates an auction directly with the contracts (eschewing the API) and retains the private key, they are able to delay settlement indefinitely by withholding the private key.
 In the current design, bidder funds would be held until decryption and settlement is complete.
+  - However, outside of the initial settlement window (for 6 hours after conclusion of the auction lot) and before the submission of the private key, bidders are able to obtain refunds of their bids.
 - ✅ If the bid decryption fails: the decryption of the bid amount out reverts if the submitted private key is invalid, but `submitPrivateKey` checks if the private key is valid before storing it.
 - ✅ If the storage of a decrypted bid fails: the decrypted bid amount out will only be stored if it and the derived price (`amount/amountOut`) is within the bounds of `uint96`.
 A number larger than that will be skipped.